 An introduction to the ways in which we communicate with each other, using signs to send messages which address the receiver’s sight, hearing and other senses, and symbols for the representation of more complex communications.

-An exploration of the way in which the carrying of our written and printed messages evolved, an early reliance on horse and wind power revolutionized by the harnessing of steam power, and transformed again by globe-shrinking aviation.
+An exploration of the way in which mail services evolved in the carrying of our written and printed messages, an early reliance on horse and wind power revolutionized by the harnessing of steam power, and transformed again by globe-shrinking aviation.

 Down the wires